namakshenas/Ai_Agent/README.md

 ## VIII - Acknowledgments

 - Georgi Gerganov and all associated contributors for llama.cpp.
-- The Ollama team for providing the inference API.
+- The Ollama team for providing the API used for inference.
 - React and Vite communities for their excellent tools.
 - All contributors and supporters of the project.
 - Everybody producing GGUF models.